riscv-boom/riscv-boom/docs/sections/physical-realization.rst

 EnableFetchBufferFlowThrough
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The front-end fetches instructions and places them into a *fetch buffer*.
-The back-end pulls instructions out of the fetch buffer and then decodes, renames, and dispatches the instructions into the *issue window*.
+The Front-end fetches instructions and places them into a *fetch buffer*.
+The Back-end pulls instructions out of the fetch buffer and then decodes, renames, and dispatches the instructions into the *issue window*.
 This fetch buffer can be optionally set to be a *flow-through* queue – instructions enqueued into the buffer can be immediately